 Laser is a modern method of therapy.
 The laser converts electrical energy into a form of light energy that is transmitted by means of specially designed lasers.
 Low power lasers do not generate heat, therefore when the laser contacts your skin, you experience no warmth or burning.

-HealthPoint Laser Clinic uses the MediSpa cold laser, which applied to specific areas on the face and body, revitalizes the skin resulting in visible improvements to your general appearance.
+The cold laser, when applied to specific areas on the face and body, revitalizes the skin resulting in visible improvements to your general appearance.
 It does this by:

 What causes my skin to change?